ATNU/jane-loraine/README.md

 directly from a repository.
 This is how the Jane Loraine project is hosted.
 You can view the website at:  [https://atnu.github.io/jane-loraine/] .

 ## XSLT processing
 The XML requires XSLT processing into HTML recognisable tags to be displayed.
-For the RSE-produced version of the website we used a TEI stylesheet built in to oXygen Editor.
+The developers used a TEI stylesheet built in to oXygen Editor.
 However a different stylesheet could be used in the future.
 The output of the processing should be an HTML file which must be called 'loraine.html'.
 This will contain the new additions and all previous year's work.

 ## Instructions for updating the website with new student work